db-benchmarks/db-benchmarks/README.md

       - Slowest query's response time
     - Database / search engine info:
       - `select count(*)` and `select * limit 1` to make sure the data collections are similar in different databases
-      - internal database / search engine data structures status (chunks, shards, segments, partitions, parts etc.)
+      - internal database / search engine data structures status (chunks, shards, segments, partitions, parts, etc.)
 * Makes it easy to limit CPU / RAM consumption inside or outside the test (using environment variables `cpuset` and `mem`)
 * Allows to start each database / search engine easily the same way it's started by the framework for manual testing and preparation of test queries

 ## Installation

-Before you deploy the test framework make sure you have the following:
+Before you deploy the test framework, make sure you have the following:
 * Linux server fully dedicated to testing
 * Fresh CPU thermal paste to make sure your CPUs don't throttle down
 * `PHP 8` and: